djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 Just like the movies (which are an interesting example of roleplaying in themselves), role-playing games have three phases: pre-production, production, and post-production.

-Computers can help us create alternate realities and assemble role-playing scenarios.
+Computers can help us create alternate realities, assemble role-playing scenarios, and define the rules.
 That's pre-production.
-As we play through the scenarios, they can provide a medium where "in-game" events transpire, and provide tools to facilitate the experience.
-And after the fact, they can help us shape the experience into good stories and package the results fpr reflection and to share with others.
+As we play through scenarios, computers can provide a medium where "in-game" events transpire and provide tools to facilitate the experience.
+And after the fact, they can help us shape the experience into good stories and package the results for reflection and to share with others.

 So half the dream, and maybe it's a [[pipe-dream|ar.atlantic.video-games-are-better-without-stories]], is that you can mix a roleplaying experience with player freedom (i.e., an open-ish world) and the [[principles of good gaming|t.rec.game.principles]], sprinkle in a little CARP, and at least get a decent story out of it.
 And there's certainly the potential for highly elaborate and cinematic stories, if that appeals.
 Taken to the extreme: if you've seen [[Cronenberg's|user.david-cronenberg]] [[video.existenz]], that's where this dream becomes a nightmare.